makerdao/community/governance/polls/Ratification Poll - Protocol DAI Transfer to Fund IS-001 from Dec 2022 to May 2023 (MIP14c2-SP2).md

 start_date: 2023-01-09T16:00:00
 end_date: 2023-01-23T16:00:00
 ---
-# Ratification Poll for Protocol DAI Transfer to Fund ISCU from Dec 2022 to May 2023 (MIP14c2-SP2) - January 9, 2023
+# Ratification Poll for Protocol DAI Transfer to Fund IS-001 from Dec 2022 to May 2023 (MIP14c2-SP2) - January 9, 2023

 The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, January 9 at 16:00 UTC.